metapsy-project/metapsyDocs/content/databases/depression-perinatal-psyctr/_index.en.md

 #### Online Meta-Analysis Tool

-A simplified version of this database can soon be analyzed at [metapsy.org/database/depression-perinatal](https://www.metapsy.org/database/depression-perinatal).
+A simplified version of this database can be analyzed at [metapsy.org/database/depression-perinatal](https://www.metapsy.org/database/depression-perinatal).

 <br>